 Lightweight bikes are agile, high-performing machines that focus on keeping weight down above all else.
-They don't have the aero tube shapes and profile of an aerodynamic bike, or the elongated headtube and wheelbase of an endurance bike.
+They don't have the aero tube shapes and profile of an aerodynamic bike or the elongated headtube and wheelbase of an endurance bike.
 Instead, they have featherlight frames and are designed to perform at their best when climbing mountains.

 Many lightweight bikes from manufacturers are under the UCI's minimum bike weight of 6.8kg as the public aren't required to conform to these regulations.
-As a result a mini arms race is taking place to achieve the lowest weight possible, some even falling below 5kg.
+As a result, a mini arms race is taking place to achieve the lowest weight possible, some even falling below 5kg.

-Extremely new, All-road bikes fall into a very broad category that allow the rider to access all types of terrain on one bike.
-In order to do this the bike needs to be durable, comfortable and have sufficient performance features.
+Extremely new, All-road bikes fall into a very broad category that allows the rider to access all types of terrain on one bike.
+In order to do this, the bike needs to be durable, comfortable and have sufficient performance features.
 Adventure bikes will typically have a higher bottom bracket to provide extra clearance for obstacles, great clearance for wider tyres, disc brakes for optimal performance in all weather conditions, and lower gear ratios to cater for easier riding or extreme profiles.

 Touring bikes are a slightly different category to all-road bikes and not so focused on the performance aspect of riding.
 Touring bikes are heavier than other road bikes with the emphasis on comfort and longevity.
-Fenders and rack mount are common place, as are disc brakes and easy pedaling gear ratios.
+Fenders and rack mount are commonplace, as are disc brakes and easy pedaling gear ratios.
 Steel is often used for the frame thanks to its durability, plush ride and low cost.

-For these type of bikes the tyres are likely to be 30mm or above, disc brakes are preferable, and they will weigh more than a performance orientated road bike.
+For these type of bikes, the tyres are likely to be 30mm or above, disc brakes are preferable, and they will weigh more than a performance orientated road bike.
 Flat bar or drop handlebars could be used and it's not uncommon to see varying types of frame material depending on where the bike sits along the spectrum of performance, comfort and price.

 Recreational or Fitness bike

-Recreational bikes forgo the bells and whistles of performance road bikes (actually they do come with bells), and focus on comfort and practicality.
+Recreational bikes forgo the bells and whistles of performance road bikes (actually they do come with bells) and focus on comfort and practicality.
 They are best suited to new riders who are looking to be active and easily get from A to B. These bikes will typically have flat bars, wider tyres, flat pedals and easy-pedaling gear ratios.

 They are a great introduction to cycling or the perfect all-purpose machine for those who don't take their cycling too seriously.